jblukach/caretaker/README.md

 - https://feed.tundralabs.org

-The critical part is making the results usable by anyone with a website visit!
+The critical part is making the results usable by anyone with just a website visit!

 The lookup completes using the Internet address your connection originates from to protect the potential sensitivity of the returned results.